The 95.4 GeV di-photon excess at ATLAS and CMS: Conclusions and outlook

 \section{Conclusions and outlook}

 Recently, upon the inclusion of the full Run~2 data set and improved analysis techniques, resulting in a substantially improved sensitivity compared to the previous analysis, the ATLAS collaboration has reported an excess of $\sigATLAS\,\sigma$ local significance at about $\massATLAS \gev$ in the low-mass Higgs boson searches in the di-photon final state.
-An excess \SH{in the same channel} at \GW{the same} mass value \TB{and with higher local significance of~$2.9\, \sigma$ had previously been found by CMS based on the Run~2 data set, where an excess with similar significance had also been observed already in the di-photon searches at~$8\tev$.} Neglecting possible correlations we obtain a combned signal strength of $\muACgaga = \muAC^{+\dmuACp}_{-\dmuACm}\,,$ corresponding to an excess of $\sigAC\,\sigma$ \GW{for the mass value of} $m_{\phi} \equiv m_{\phi}^{\rm ATLAS+CMS} = \massAC \gev\,$.
+An excess \SH{in the same channel} at \GW{the same} mass value \TB{and with higher local significance of~$2.9\, \sigma$ had previously been found by CMS based on the Run~2 data set, \GWnn{and} an excess with similar significance had also been observed already in the \GWnn{CMS} di-photon searches at~$8\tev$.} Neglecting possible correlations we obtain a combined signal strength of $\muACgaga = \muAC^{+\dmuACp}_{-\dmuACm}\,,$ corresponding to an excess of $\sigAC\,\sigma$ \GW{for the mass value of} $m_{\phi} \equiv m_{\phi}^{\rm ATLAS+CMS} = \massAC \gev\,$.

-We have investigated the interpretation of \GW{the combined result from ATLAS and CMS} as a di-photon resonance arising from the production of a Higgs boson in the Two-Higgs doublet model that is extended by a complex singlet (S2HDM).
-We have shown that a good description of the excess that is in line with \GW{the slightly increased significance of the combination in comparison to the previous result from CMS} is possible in the Yukawa types~II and~IV, while being in agreement with all other collider searches for additional Higgs bosons, the measurements of the properties of the SM-like Higgs boson at $125\gev$, and further experimental and theoretical constraints.
+We have investigated the interpretation of \GW{the combined result from ATLAS and CMS} as a di-photon resonance arising from the production of a Higgs boson in the Two-Higgs doublet model that is extended by a complex singlet (S2HDM). \TBB{Using a genetic algorithm, we scanned the parameter space of the model \GWnn{in order} to determine parameter \GWnn{regions} that feature a scalar state at~95~GeV with sizable signal rates in the processes in which the excesses have appeared.} We have shown that a good description of the excess that is in line with \GW{the slightly increased significance of the combination in comparison to the previous result from CMS} is possible in the Yukawa types~II and~IV, while being in agreement with all other collider searches for additional Higgs bosons, the measurements of the properties of the SM-like Higgs boson at $125\gev$, and further experimental and theoretical constraints.
 At the same time, the model can account for the observed DM relic abundance in agreement with the measurements of the Planck satellite.